 What We Did

 Unlike to park at Kealakekua Bay, this park has all the necessary amenities.
 There were brochures at the visitor center, and the self-guided tour route was easy to follow.
+We simply followed the crowds and saw many things including the heiau, the building where the ali’i once lived, the houses, and the beautiful bay.

 The site is split into two sections, the royal grounds and the pu’uhonua.
 The ali’i and their warriors lived on the royal grounds.
 The pu’uhonua, place of refuge, is on the other side of the great wall.
 It was the place for the people who broke the law.
 If they were able to escape from the warriors and swim across the ocean to this place, they would be forgiven.
 Also, if there was a war, people could seek refuge within the Pu’uhonua and return home at the end regardless of the outcome.